 4. all answers are correct

-19. According to J. Piaget, the development of thinking is mainly connected with:
+19. According to J. Piaget, the development of thinking is mainly related to:

-3. with the extinction of the process of assimilation
+3. with the fading of the assimilation process

 4. all answers are wrong